BrendanTheFriendan/apartmentAccounts_PHP_HTML/README.md

 # apartmentAccounts_PHP_HTML
 *              Simple database driven account creation/editing pages.
 *
-* (For pages to provide all functinoality, a database connection is neccesary) *
+* (For pages to provide all functionality, a database connection is neccesary) *
 * Using MYSQL, allow Managers, Tenants, and Staff accounts to be created.
 * If an account already exists, then the user in not allowed to create a duplicate and must log in instead